Lincoln College to resume in-person classes this fall

 LINCOLN – Lincoln College intends to resume in-person classes this fall, but face coverings will be required and steps are being taken to reduce the number of faculty and students in academic buildings.

-“We are looking forward to welcoming our students back to campus,” Lincoln College President David Gerlach said in an announcement Wednesday.
+“We are looking forward to welcoming our students back to campus,” Lincoln College President David Gerlach said in a statement.
 “We are confident the precautionary measures taken for fall will create a safe environment for our students, our staff, and the community at large.

 The fitness center will be closed to the public this fall but the Lincoln Heritage Museum plans to announce reopening plans soon.